javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 */!*
 ```

-In the code above, we'd like to create function `welcome()` depending on the `age`.
-So, that it can't be called later, probably from another place of the code, in case of an event or such, doesn't matter now.

-But that doesn't work.

-**A Function Declaration is visible only inside the code block where it resides.**
+The Function Declaration is visible only inside the code block where it resides.

 We can call it from within the block, but not from outside: